-This argument opens the technical question of the design of computer systems in education.
+This argument opens the question of the design of computer systems in education.
 So long as the computer as such is the problem, design is unimportant.
 But if the computer is innocent, at least of the charge of dehumanization, then everything depends on how the systems are put together.
-Automation is one possible design agenda.
+Automation is only one possible design agenda.

 The automation of education responds to the industrial technical code, going back to the early 19th century.
 The transfer of skills from craftsmen to machines is an old pattern that underlies the industrial revolution and continues through the Taylorist and Fordist developments of the 20th century.
-The industrial code aims to centralize control of the workforce and to lessen labor costs by substituting machines tended by unskilled labor for skilled labor.
-The last great advance along these lines occurred in the machine tool industry.
-At the end of the '90s it seemed that education would follow suit.
+The technical code of industrialism aims to centralize control of the workforce and to lessen labor costs by substituting machines tended by unskilled labor for skilled labor.

-The project of automating education is not new.
-It follows a long line of initiatives beginning in the 1950s with Computer Aided Instruction, or CAI.
+The previous attempt to automate education was Computer Aided Instruction, or CAI.
 CAI was delivered by the (ironically called) Plato system, and later by application programs running on personal computers.
-But it could never offer a really convincing substitute for live face-to-face instruction.
+But it never offered a convincing substitute for live face-to-face instruction.
 At the end of the 1990s, we were led to believe that the new multimedia features of the Internet could provide a more realistic experience.
 The Internet promised simulated interaction and video delivery of canned lectures by "star" professors, adding a little life to the sterile programs of earlier CAI.

 But would it really work?
 And if so, would it be desirable?
 Faculty were skeptical and not only because they feared losing their jobs.
 No one who has dealt with students' questions believes current artificial intelligence is up to the task of anticipating and answering them.
-There are subtle interactions that make a difference in real class- room situations and these cannot be duplicated by videos and FAQs ("Frequently Asked Question" lists).
-More importantly, informal and to some extent even formal human communication leaves it up to the participants to define the boundaries of relevance on the spot.
+There are subtle interactions that make a difference in real classroom situations and these cannot be duplicated by videos and FAQs ("Frequently Asked Question" lists).
+Furthermore, informal and to some extent even formal human communication leaves it up to the participants to define the boundaries of relevance on the spot.
 These boundaries can be enlarged on occasion to include reflection on the communication process itself.
-Such metacommunicative practices are essential to our idea of freedom.
+Such meta-communicative practices are essential to our idea of freedom.
 They would be excluded by an automated system in which relevance was inscribed in software.

-Early online education was quite different.
+Our early experiment in online education was quite different.
 It was based entirely on human communication.
-For this alternative, the computer offers a virtual meeting place rather than a simulacrum of the classroom.
+At WBSI the computer offered a virtual meeting place rather than a simulacrum of the classroom.
 But online communication has its own limitations and problems.
 Its unusual pragmatics differ from their face-to-face equivalent through asynchronicity and the absence of paralinguistic signs.
-Again, actual experience teaching online informed my work, but I also drew on semiotics and conversation analysis for theoretical concepts useful for understanding this communicative practice.
+Again, actual experience teaching online informed my work, but I also drew on semiotics and conversation analysis for theoretical concepts useful for understanding this new communicative practice.
 This analysis brought out the dependence of group relations on characteristics of the technologies binding together the group.